Turnovers, Brooks ejected in Game 3, Lakers take 2-1 lead in series

-LOS ANGELES – Despite a 45 point performance by Ja Morant, The Memphis Grizzlies lose Game 3 against the Los Angeles Lakers 111-101.
+LOS ANGELES – Despite a 45 point performance by Ja Morant, The Memphis Grizzlies lost Game 3 against the Los Angeles Lakers 111-101.

 After the first quarter, the Grizzlies made just 12 percent of their shots and trailed 35-9.
 Memphis also uncharacteristically turned the ball over 11 times in the first half.